 Table 2 – Explanation of the differences

-The upside of variable duration effects is that for some applications you may want to be able to control duration on a row-by-row basis, and variable duration lets you do that.
+The upside of adjustable duration effects is that for some applications you may want to be able to control duration on a row-by-row basis, and adjustable duration lets you do that.

 |Requires mortar rack||The rack layout functions of Finale 3D add racks for the types of effects that need them.
 If the Type field of the effect is shell, mine, or comet, then the effect requires a mortar rack.
 Other types of effects, like cake and single_shot, require different structures of racks (non-mortar racks).
 Some types of effects, like not_an_effect, do not require a rack at all.|